kennedyopokuasare/ResqCLV/README.md

 If the virtual environment is set up and activated correctly, the prompt should show `(resq)`

+## Data Pipeline

+The [Data pipeline](data-exploration-and-pipeline.ipynb) is a notebook that explores the data in the sqlite database, and answers the Analyst's questions to make life easier for the Analyst.
+The [Data pipeline](data-exploration-and-pipeline.ipynb) also has a simple Data Pipeline that creates the needed presentation tables and Views in the sql database.
+The Analysis can further query the database via the views without having to do complex sql and joins.

+Click [here (Data pipeline) ](data-exploration-and-pipeline.ipynb) to view the pipeline script

 ## References

 * [Gartner - Customer Lifetime Value (CLV): A Critical Metric for Building Strong Customer Relationships, Gartner][gartner_clv]
 * [SalesCummications.fi - Customer Lifetime Value (CLV) - What is it and why is it important for a company?][SalesCommmunication.fi]